AP9305/Payroll-Management-System/README.md

 # 📊 Payroll Management System Using React and MySQL

-A comprehensive web-based system for managing employee payroll, attendance, and leaves, developed as a Database Management System (DBMS) course project.
+A comprehensive web-based system for managing employee payroll, attendance, and leaves, developed as a Database Management System project.

 ## ✨ Features